-- PLM Across the Enterprise - next Course 3 starts April 18, 2019 - Click here to register!
+- PLM Across the Enterprise - next Course 3 starts soon - Click here for more information!

 The modules in each course contain lecture videos, readings, hands-on workshops, discussion boards, and quizzes.
 Participants work through the material on their own but help from an instructor is never far away.
 The courses utilize the Siemens PLM Software suite of tools (NX and Teamcenter) for examples of PLM methods.
 However, the core processes and methods apply to any PLM toolset.
 As a result, anyone looking to enhance their knowledge of PLM toolsets and process would benefit from these courses.
 The program was developed in conjunction with The Boeing Company.
 Now the courses are available to participants from all companies and industries.

 Participants need access to high speed, broadband Internet service and a personal computer with up-to-date internet browser to connect to course material and the virtual PLM environment.
 The only prerequisites are participants need to have working knowledge of PCs and web based applications.
 A three button mouse is required for hands-on workshops.
 The certificate program is intended for professionals outside of a degree program.
 Three (3.0) Continuing Education Units (CEUs) are awarded upon completion of each course in the series.
 The certificate is awarded upon completion of all three courses, the Purdue PLM Certificate is awarded along with a certificate verifying that IpX CM2-01 has been completed with an additional 1.6 CEUs.